MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-mm.md

 Use the **Migration Selection** bar to navigate between separate multi-user migrations, as well as individual normal transfers.

-Here, you are also able to edit and personalize the names of each multi-user migration.
+Edit and personalize the names of each multi-user migration.

 ![migration selection bar](media/mover-migration-selection-bar.png)